Education, Health and Care (EHC) Plan's bring together all of the services that currently support you or your family.

 In some cases parents and young people will not register the appeal within the two month limit.
 Where it is fair and just to do so the tribunal will use its discretion to accept appeals outside the two month time limit.

 Parents and young people will not be disadvantaged at the tribunal because they have chosen not to go to mediation.
+Remember that for support at a Tribunal or Mediation, SENDIASS offer a free service that is completely impartial.

 HM Courts and Tribunal Service,